eternalthinker/stardate/README.md

 ```
 _methods:_
 * `toStardate(date=None)`
-Provide date as list [yyyy, mm, dd, HH, MM, SS].
+Provide date as string "yyyy-mm-dd HH:MM:SS".
 Default action if no date is provided is to process current local time

 * `fromStardate(stardate)`
 Provide stardate as string "[ii]nnnn.ffffff"